-- Intermediate/Subordinate CA's Every 24 hours; - Root CA Every month or whenever a Subordinate CA certificate is revoked.
+- Intermediate/Subordinate CA's Every day; - Root CA at least once every 12 (twelve) months or within 24 (twenty four) hours if a Subordinate CA certificate is revoked.

-4.9.8 Maximum Latency for CRL's
+4.9.8 Maximum Latency for CRLs

 CRL's for certificates issued to end entity Subscribers are posted automatically to the online repository within a commercially reasonable time after generation, usually within minutes of generation.